 SB 140, Georgia's Anti-Trans Bill

 Senate Bill (SB) 140 is an anti-trans bill signed into law by Governor Brian Kemp that prevents transgender, non-binary, and gender non-conforming youth from receiving gender-affirming care in Georgia.
-Specifically, SB 140 bans surgical procedures and hormone replacement therapy for people under the age of 18 who are experiencing gender dysphoria.
+Specifically, SB 140 bans surgical procedures and hormone replacement therapy for new patients under the age of 18 who are experiencing gender dysphoria.
 The bans are enforced by subjecting licensed physicians and medical providers to medical license revocation, civil penalties, and criminal charges for administering this care.